 If the board is interviewing you with your husband, wife, or partner, make sure you’re all on the same page, so you don’t interrupt or contradict one another.

-For the most part, the board should have answered your questions before your signing a contract.
+For the most part, the management company should have answered your questions before you sign a contract.
 Now is their time to ask you questions.

 Unless asked, don’t talk about the renovation work you intend to do, and, even if asked, downplay your plans.